faiza445/faiza445/README.md

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 <h2 align="left">Hi 👋!
-My name is ..Faiza. and I'm a Frontend Developer..., from Pakistan....</h2>
+My name is Faiza. and I'm a Frontend Developer..., from Pakistan....</h2>

 ###